CityofToronto/bdit_data-sources/here/README.md

 ## Traffic data

 Historical data are acquired through the Traffic Analytics download portal.
-Data goes back to `2012-01-01` and are aggregated in 5-minute bins.In our database the data points are stored in partitioned tables under `here.ta` (fun fact: the "ta" stands for traffic analytics)!
+Data goes back to `2012-01-01` and are aggregated in 5-minute bins.
+In our database the data points are stored in partitioned tables under `here.ta` (fun fact: the "ta" stands for traffic analytics)!
 Data are loaded on a daily basis using the python command line application described [here](traffic/README.md).

 ### Data Schema for `here.ta`